flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

       floatingActionButton: FloatingActionButton(
         onPressed: _incrementCounter,
         tooltip: 'Increment',
-        child: Icon(Icons.add),
+        child: const Icon(Icons.add),
       ),
     );
   }
 }
 ```

-In Flutter,
+In Flutter, the UI (also known as widget tree), is immutable,
-the UI (also known as widget tree), is immutable, meaning you
+meaning you can't change its state once it's built.
-can't change its state once it's built.
-You change fields in your
+You change fields in your `State` class, then call `setState()`
-`State` class, then call `setState()` to rebuild the entire widget tree again.
+to rebuild the entire widget tree again.

-This way of generating UI is different than Xamarin.Forms,
+This way of generating UI is different from Xamarin.Forms,
 but there are many benefits to this approach.

 ## Views